cicero78M/Cicero_V2/README.md

     AMQP_URL=amqp://localhost
     GOOGLE_CONTACT_SCOPE=https://www.googleapis.com/auth/contacts
     GOOGLE_SERVICE_ACCOUNT=/path/to/service-account.json
+    GOOGLE_IMPERSONATE_EMAIL=admin@example.com
     ```
    `GOOGLE_SERVICE_ACCOUNT` may be set to a JSON string or a path to a JSON file.
-If the value starts with `/` or ends with `.json`, the application reads the file; otherwise it parses the variable directly as JSON.
+If the value starts with `/` or ends with `.json`, the application reads the file; otherwise it parses the variable directly as JSON. `GOOGLE_IMPERSONATE_EMAIL` should be set to the Workspace user to impersonate when performing contact operations.

 3. **Set up Redis**
     ```bash